llpw-build/nutrition-planet/README.md

 ### Local Development

 For local development I cloned my repository using VScode.
-I then also created a virutal environment in my terminal to be able to install packages.
+I then also created a virtual environment in my terminal to be able to install packages.
 I created a requirements.txt to track what packages I used.
 I used .env to protect my important keys.
 I ran migrations to create the database tables and also ran the local Django development server.

 ### Heroku Deployment